 Anxiety Success stories

 In the past, I have helped people voluntarily, answered emails and met with people one to one.
 In this time, I have seen and spoke with many people who have recovered or are well on their way to recovery from anxiety.
 Below is a small section of these people who have passed their personal anxiety success stories on to me.
-Nothing has been changed in anyway; these are real stories from real people and are just a very small percentage of the people who get in touch with me each year to tell me how well they are doing.
+Nothing has been changed in any way; these are real stories from real people and are just a very small percentage of the people who get in touch with me each year to tell me how well they are doing.
 These are not testimonials; they have been placed here to give encouragement to others.

 Hi, I just wanted to come here and tell my story of the new attitude I have learnt and how much progress I have made.

 I have progressed from experiencing anxiety every day, thick depersonalisation, unrelenting fear and wandering thoughts that had to do with everything and anything, to a new me.
-After time it comes off in layers.
-Of course your perception is stuck on you for a while, but it makes too much sense to even question, as all you have been doing is noticing and fearing everything that’s been going on.
+After some time it comes off in layers.
+Of course, your perception is stuck on you for a while, but it makes too much sense to even question, as all you have been doing is noticing and fearing everything that’s been going on.

-Anyway, the main thing we have to keep in mind that I got out of Paul’s book and found to be the most helpful, is understanding that, in order to get better, it is VITAL to feel terrible… Feeling awful, whether it be anxiety, depersonalisation or panic, is the key to overcoming all of this.
+Anyway, the main thing we have to keep in mind that I got out of Paul’s book and found to be the most helpful is understanding that, in order to get better, it is VITAL to feel terrible… Feeling awful, whether it be anxiety, depersonalisation or panic, is the key to overcoming all of this.
 It is more than important that we feel it.
 Sounds weird, but when you are trying to get over anxiety, it is the ANXIETY you are feeling that is going to help you overcome these issues.
 We need to look at it as the friend that it is to us in this process rather than the enemy we fear so much.

 Without feeling the anxiety, how are we going to show ourselves that it is not a threat anymore?
 Whenever the anxiety comes, we go “Oh my God its happening again, no, I’m scared” Well, that is telling us it is a threat and if we even feel a tiny bit of it, we are going to feel threatened.
-Of course these triggers are going to make us feel anxious and bring on all the issues again, because the triggers ignite that reaction we have had to anxiety for so long, which is nothing but attention, fear, and panic.
+Of course, these triggers are going to make us feel anxious and bring on all the issues again because the triggers ignite that reaction we have had to anxiety for so long, which is nothing but attention, fear, and panic.

 WE HAVE TO TEACH OURSELVES TO CHANGE OUR REACTION TO ANXIETY.